datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/s2502/README.md

 This directory contains the artefacts required to regenerate the files used for the subject table, namely:
 - The JSON Spec
 - Testdata (for quick validation with US-level data and expected output files)

+**NOTE:** This dataset has statistics represented as percentages between 2010 - 2016